databricks/databricks-sql-python/examples/README.md

     - DATABRICKS_HTTP_PATH
     - DATABRICKS_TOKEN

+Follow the quick start in our [README](../README.md) to install `databricks-sql-connector` and see how to find the hostname, http path, and access token.
+Note that for the OAuth examples below a personal access token is not needed.
 # Table of Contents

 - **`query_execute.py`** connects to the `samples` database of your default catalog, runs a small query, and prints the result to screen.